Travis Pearson

-Travis Pearson (born July 25, 1971) is an American college football coach and former professional player.
-He is the defensive coordinator for Georgia State University.
+Travis Pearson (born July 25, 1971) is an American college football coach and former professional player who is currently the defensive backs coach for the Birmingham Stallions of the United Football League (UFL).
 He played seven seasons in the Arena Football League (AFL) with the Tampa Bay Storm, Miami Hooters, Florida Bobcats and Los Angeles Avengers.
 He played college football at Alabama State University.
 He was named to the Arena Football League 15th Anniversary Team in 2001.

 Professional career

 Pearson played for the Tampa Bay Storm, Miami Hooters, Florida Bobcats and Los Angeles Avengers of the AFL from 1994 to 2001.

 Coaching career

 Pearson was the head coach at Central High School in Hayneville, Alabama from 1998 to 1999.
 He was an assistant coach at Elmore County High School in Eclectic, Alabama from 2000 to 2001.
 He was then Elmore's head coach from 2002 to 2004.
 He was the defensive coordinator at Oxford High School in Oxford, Alabama from 2005 to 2006.

 He was the director of football operations for the Iowa State Cyclones of Iowa State University from 2007 to 2008.
 He served as head coach and athletic director at Jefferson Davis High School in Montgomery, Alabama from 2009 to 2010.
 He was the defensive coordinator at Colquitt County High School in Moultrie, Georgia from 2011 to 2012.

 Pearson was the linebackers coach for the South Alabama Jaguars of the University of South Alabama in 2013.
 He then served as the Jaguars' defensive coordinator from 2014 to 2015.
 He became the defensive coordinator and secondary coach of the Alabama A&M Bulldogs in 2016.